CasperLabs/stests/docs/usage.md

 ### Controlling Worker Daemons

+The stests worker processes can be run in daemon mode.
+Process behaviour can be altered by editing the following configuration file:

+- `$HOME/.casperlabs-stests/ops/config/supervisord.conf`

 #### `stests-workers` | `stests-workers-start`

 Starts stests processes in daemon mode.
-Process behaviour can be altered by editing the following configuration file:

-- `$HOME/.casperlabs-stests/ops/config/supervisord.conf`

 #### `stests-workers-reload`